-Analysis | 3 takeaways from Day One of Trump’s second impeachment trial
+Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 It was unquestionably moving, on an emotional level.

 The question before the Senate, though, isn’t about whether what happened in Jan.
 6 was bad — even historically so.
 It’s whether Trump incited it, as the impeachment article alleges.
-The 13-minute video included some of Trump’s comments, including clipping his speech from a rally just beforehand, and his mealy-mouthed comments in the hours after it began.
+The 13-minute video showed some of Trump’s comments, including clips of his speech from a rally just beforehand, and his mealy-mouthed comments in the hours after it began.
 But it didn’t dwell too much on how Trump’s words might actually have fomented the scenes — either by mentioning rioters who have cited Trump’s invitation or the standard for incitement.

 Trump’s team countered that such emotion shouldn’t obscure the culpability question.
 Trump lawyer Bruce Castor began his remarks by commending Raskin for his presentation and personal reflection, but arguing that emotion shouldn’t define the response.